crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: Shirts, hoodies, mugs, stickers
 - **Requirements**:
     - Join a squad of up to 5 other members or get assigned into a random squad.
-    - Each hour the number of MERGED PRs of each member will be summed up.
-        - Each PR is worth 1 point.
+    - Each hour the number of merged PRs of each member will be summed up.
+Each PR is worth 1 point.
-    - The top 60 squads will win awesome swag, which is calculated [here](https://github.com/novuhq/hacksquad-background/blob/main/src/services/github/github.service.ts)
+    - The top 60 squads will win swag, which is calculated [here](https://github.com/novuhq/hacksquad-background/blob/main/src/services/github/github.service.ts).
-- **How to sign up**: Sign up here on [HackSquad's app](https://www.hacksquad.dev/) using a GitHub account.
+- **How to sign up**: Sign up on [HackSquad's app](https://www.hacksquad.dev/) using a GitHub account.
-- **Issues**: HackSquad recommended issue list [hacktoberfest issues](https://goodfirstissue.dev/) or any public repositories with `hacktoberfest` tag.
 - **Notes**:
-    - Swag will take 60-90 days to recieve.
+    - Swag will take 60-90 days to receive.
-    - HackSquad's current leaderboard can be found [here](https://www.hacksquad.dev/leaderboard)
+    - HackSquad's current leaderboard can be found [here](https://www.hacksquad.dev/leaderboard).

 #### **Hasura**